FusionAuth/fusionauth-site/site/_drafts/fusionauth-example-react.md

 ReactDOM.render(<App/>, document.querySelector('#Container'));
 ```

-If you want to see the entire `body`, throw this in your JSX:
+If you want to see the entire `body`, like when we navigated directly to `/user`, throw this in your JSX:

 ```js
 <pre>{JSON.stringify(this.state.body, null, '\t')}</pre>
 ```

-This will be useful for understanding the data FusionAuth returns.
+This will be useful for understanding the data FusionAuth returns, but it's not really something you'd want to show users.

 In the `Greeting` component, we can use the existence of `this.props.body.token` to display either a welcome message or a prompt to log in.